gemini-testing/gemini/doc/config.md

 * `retry` – maximum amount of relaunch fallen tests with a critical error.
 If not specified, the fallen tests will not be relaunched (by default it's 0).

-  Note that fallen test will not be retried immediatelly, it will be delayed until all tests finish and then restarted in new browser session.
+  Note that fallen test will not be retried immediately, it will be delayed until all tests finish and then restarted in new browser session.
 So the tests will be performed in waves:
   - run all tests